DavesCodeMusings/BLE-Battery-Beacon/README.md

 ## Fifth Try
 [proof_of_concept_5.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_5.ino) really streamlines the code.
 And, I can still monitor the fictious battery level with nRF Connect.
 It's just a descending hex value instead of a more human-friendly string.
 But, that makes my ESPHome lambda function simpler and the task of getting data to Home Assistant easier.

-The lambda function went from this...
+The lambda function went from this mock-up...

 ```
 id(esp32devkit1_battery).publish_state(100);
 ```

-To this...
+To this working sensor...

 ```
 id(esp32devkit1_battery).publish_state(x[0]);